The Ultimate Digital Nomad Guide To Living in Antalya, Turkey

 If you sometimes get lazy, know that Antalya's most used food delivery service is called Yemeksepeti.

-Visa Requirements For Digital Nomads
+Turkey Visa Requirements for Digital Nomads

 As soon as you arrive in Turkey, they simply make a stamp on your passport and you are free to enjoy Turkey.